History of the Kanata Choral Society

 Choir photo by Eric Castro

-In addition to his duties as musical director of the Kanata Choral Society, Scott is currently Director of Music at Glen Cairn United Church.
+In addition to his duties as musical director of the Kanata Choral Society, Scott is currently Director of Music at Glen Cairn United Church and the Goulbourn Male Chorus.
 A native of Montreal, Scott holds a Master's degree in Choral Music from the University of Ottawa as well as degrees in Music and Education from Bishop's University in Lennoxville, Quebec.
 He has worked with choirs and churches in the Montreal and Ottawa regions as well as the Eastern Township and Montérégie regions of Quebec.

 Eliana Kurilov de Castro

 Our accompanists is Eliana Kurilov de Castro.
-Brazilian-born, she is a classically and sacred trained musician with a dual Bachelor of Music degree from Conservatório Dramtico e Musical de Sao Paulo and Faculdade Teológica Batista de São Paulo - Brazil with concentration in piano and organ.
-She has many years of experience as a pianist and organist for soloists, adult choirs and worship services in many churches and conducting a kids choir.
-For more than 15 years, Eliana taught piano, organ and music theory at Faculdade Teológica Batista de São Paulo and was also the piano and organ accompanist for the University's Choir.
-During her career in Brazil, Eliana performed pipe organ concerts including pieces from Bach, Buxtehude, Haendel, Corelli, Vivaldi, Clerambault, Mendelssohn, Cesar Franck, Boellmann and others.
-In 2009, Eliana moved with her family to Ottawa where she started to play piano for church choirs and worship services.
-Since 2013, Eliana accompanies The Kanata Choral Society and also teaches piano at Ottawa School of Music.
+Brazilian-born, Eliana Kurilov de Castro is a classically and sacred trained musician with a dual Bachelor of Music degree from Conservatório Dramático e Musical de Sao Paulo and Faculdade Teológica Batista de São Paulo - Brazil with concentration in piano and organ, and a minor in voice.
+She has many years of experience as a pianist, an organist for soloists, adult choirs and worship services, and conducting children's choirs.
+In 2009, Eliana and her family moved to Ottawa where she started playing piano for church choirs and worship services.
+Since 2013, Eliana accompanies The Kanata Choral Society and also teaches piano at Learning in Harmony.